Grade 5 » Introduction

 - Use equivalent fractions as a strategy to add and subtract fractions.

-- Apply and extend previous understandings of multiplication and division to multiply
+- Apply and extend previous understandings of multiplication and division to multiply and divide fractions.

 Measurement and Data